-Press the Alt key (Windows) or Option key (Mac OS) and turn the mouse scroll wheel to zoom and out at the mouse pointer’s position.
+Press the Alt key (Windows) or Option key (Mac OS) and turn the mouse scroll wheel to zoom and out at the pointer’s position.

 You can pinch to zoom the Multi-Touch trackpad to zoom in and out of the sequence.

 (Roman and Russian keyboards only) To zoom out so that the entire sequence appears in a Timeline panel, press the backslash (\) key.
 To zoom in to the view you had before pressing the backslash key, press the backslash key again.

 When you have a long sequence of clips, many of them are out of view.
 If you need to work on a clip that is out of view, you need to scroll horizontally in your sequence in the Timeline panel.
 For each of these commands, the Timeline panel need not be selected, however, your mouse should hover over the Timeline panel.

 Use the Page Up key to move left and the Page Down key to move right.

 Press the Alt key (Windows), or Command key (Mac OS), and then turn the mouse wheel.